Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/11-cli/02-extends.md

 }
 ```

-This make use of the `SPromise` class that is an extension of the `Promise` one and works exactly the same with some additional feature.
+This make use of the [@coffeekraken/s-promise](/package/@coffeekraken/s-promise/doc/readme) class that is an extension of the `Promise` one and works exactly the same with some additional feature.

 One of these features is the `emit` function that you can use to dispatch an event.
 Here the `log` one.
 This event will be catched by the CLI and transferred to the `SStdio` instance to display your log as best as possible.